District Facts

 On November 3, 2015, the citizens of St. Johns County voted to approve a half-cent sales tax to be used for capital improvements within the school district.

-The District has completed construction on two new schools with sales tax proceeds, Picolata Crossing Elementary School and Freedom Crossing Academy.
-In addition to fully funding these two new schools, the half-cent sales surtax partially funded the construction of Palm Valley Academy, as well as expanded Liberty Pines Academy.
+The District has completed construction on two schools with sales tax proceeds, Picolata Crossing Elementary School and Freedom Crossing Academy.
+In addition to fully funding these two schools, the half-cent sales surtax partially funded the construction of Palm Valley Academy and Pine Island Academy, as well an expansion at Liberty Pines Academy.

 For more information and to view the critical project list visit the Half-Cent Sales Tax Referendum website.